Excoriation Disorder, Also Called Skin Picking Disorder, Is a Psychiatric Disorder That Can Make Acne Worse

 This skin picking is compulsive, meaning that people feel like they have to do it and they can't stop even if they want to.
 People with excoriation disorder might pick at acne lesions, scabs, or other skin irregularities.
 When the picking is specifically on acne lesions, scientists refer to it as acne excoriée.1-4

-The medical community points out that excoriation disorder has a connection to OCD in that people often feel powerless to stop and are highly distressed by it:
+In describing excoriation disorder, the medical community points out that this disorder has a connection to OCD in that people often feel powerless to stop and are highly distressed by it.4-6,16

 The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), which is the manual that the American Psychiatric Association uses to diagnose mental illnesses, classifies excoriation disorder under the heading of obsessive-compulsive disorder and related disorders.
 This is because excoriation disorder has a connection with the genetic predispositions and symptoms of obsessive-compulsive disorder (OCD).4,16

 A 2002 article in the journal Depression and Anxiety notes, "As is characteristic of obsessive-compulsive…spectrum disorders, patients acknowledge the self-inflicted nature of these lesions, and are distressed by their inability to control this behavior."5